Skip to main content

 • Journey (flow level variables)

-• Global (bot level variables)
+• Global (AI-agent level variables)

 1. System variables